Calls for Applications (Grants, Fellowships, scholarships and awards)

 David Payne proposes „Universal Basic Research Grant (UBRG) as a solution to the problems faced in funding early stage research“ as this might result to high-return of the research performed in the scientific community.

 Ervjola Selenica reports in detail on the development policy, commercialization and liberalization in higher education, citing the cases of South Africa, Zambia, Colombia and Kosovo.

-The UK government announces a scheme to combat o combat antimicrobial resistance in Commonwealth countries has selected projects to run across four African nations o combat antimicrobial resistance in Commonwealth countries has selected projects to run across four African nations.
+The UK government announces a scheme to combat antimicrobial resistance in Commonwealth countries and has selected projects to run across four African nations

 Craig Nicholson reports that the scientific community and other officials endorsed the Madrid Declaration on Science Diplomacy as they argued that greater use of science diplomacy will help address „global challenges and improve international relations.“